bigskysoftware/htmx/www/content/essays/codin-dirty.md

 >    nearly three pages in length."

 I don't think classes should be particularly small, or that you should prefer polymorphism to a simple (or even a long, janky) if/else statement, or that a given module should only have one reason to change.

-And I think the last sentence is a good indication why: you tend to end up with a lot more code which may be of little real benefit to the system.
+And I think the last sentence is a good hint why: you tend to end up with a lot more code which may be of little real benefit to the system.

 ### "God" Objects